Last updated 4.14.2021. For the most up-to-date info, please call 503-287-4333.

 - Bag your own groceries

 - Pay with credit/debit if possible to limit cash handling

 - Only touch the products you are going to buy

-- Please do not enter the store if you have been diagnosed with COVID-19 or exhibit any flu symptoms
+- Do not enter the store if you have been diagnosed with COVID-19 or exhibit any flu symptoms

 - We will not have produce specials for the time being.